Johan Frandsen: El Fin de la Guerra (2006–2008)

-5000 Miles From Louisville (2012-2014)
+5000 Miles From Louisville (2012–2014)

-2012 to 2013 saw the band working on the newest album.
+2012 to 2013 saw the band working on a new album.
 5000 Miles From Louisville, was recorded and mixed in ten days in February 2013 at Park Studio Stockholm, Sweden.
-It was produced by Stefan Boman, of Park Studio (owned by Swedish band Kent) and Johan Frandsen of The Knockouts.
-This full-length album is receiving radio plays and reviews;... the catchiness of the beats and melodies grab you, the lyrics hold on tight and refuse to let you go ...The official single, ...'Days Long Gone' hurtles out of the speakers with a confidence and energy that tells me everything I need to know about this record and that is it's going to compete and there's a strength in the outstanding playing and songwriting that places this Scandinavian three piece right at the top of the pack...The album also featured Kevin McKendree on piano on the song “Stars of Us”.
+It was produced by Stefan Boman, of Park Studio (owned by Swedish band Kent) and Frandsen of the Knockouts.
+This album received radio plays and reviews;

+... the catchiness of the beats and melodies grab you, the lyrics hold on tight and refuse to let you go ...

+The official single, ...'Days Long Gone' hurtles out of the speakers with a confidence and energy that tells me everything I need to know about this record and that is it's going to compete and there's a strength in the outstanding playing and songwriting that places this Scandinavian three piece right at the top of the pack...

+The album also featured Kevin McKendree on piano on the song “Stars of Us”.